Overview

 Introduction to Life Science

-Designed for students who are planning to pursue a four-year degree in a science related field, the Life Science Degree develops a foundation in the biological and chemical sciences.
-With a Life Science degree, MCC affords students with academic transfer opportunities while providing a context in which lessons directly translate to industry standards.
+If you’re planning to pursue a 4-year degree in a science-related field, MCC’s Life Science degree provides a foundation in the biological and chemical sciences.
+The degree will prepare you for transfer, while providing a context in which lessons directly translate to industry standards.

-A degree in Life Science is the beginning of a pathway that leads to a wide range of employment opportunities in the biological sciences in business and industry, hospitals, universities and government positions.
+A degree in Life Science is the beginning of a path that leads to a wide range of employment opportunities in the biological sciences in business and industry, hospitals, universities and government positions.

 Curriculum